What is a subscription-based business model?

 The pay-as-you-go model is the one that offers more freedom and flexibility to the customer.

-Instead of a recurring fee, customers are charged based on their actual product or service usage.
+Instead of a recurring fee, customers receive bills based on their actual product or service usage.
 This model appeals to those who don't need consistent access but still want the option to use the SaaS product on demand.

 Pros